bekk/bekk-christmas/post/javascript/the-three-ways-of-fetching.md

 post_day: 2
 title: The Three Ways of Fetching
 image: https://images.unsplash.com/photo-1480819031369-4710cf00b8d7
-ingress: "I'm part of a group that holds introductory courses on web development for students and new employees in Bekk.
-In the course we say that there are three ways to retrieve data in JavaScript: **callbacks, promises and async / await**, but only the latter is explained.
-Let's see how each of them works!"
+ingress: I'm part of a group that holds introductory courses on web development for students and new employees in Bekk.
+In the course we say that there are three ways to retrieve data in JavaScript, but we only explain one of the methods.
+Now, let's see how each of them works – **callbacks, promises and async / await**.
 description: "An introduction to three different ways of fetching data in
   JavaScript: callbacks, promises and async / await."
 links: